ryanyick0201/CSCI3100-MiniTwitter/readme.txt

         3) join the client to the room
         4) server fetch chat record from database
         5) server fire a 'chatHistory' event to the client socket, with obj of chat history (see below)
+        6) fetch chatted users of the sender and receiver of that event and emit 'chattedUser' to each of the user

         From server to client: not expected to happen